 We offer active and collaborative consultations and practice sessions to improve functional movement based on individual goals and your unique body.
 Together we will explore and problem-solve around common issues including posture and gait, functional strength, increasing movement potential and range of motion, developing a greater capacity for movement, and decreasing pain/strain in movement.
 We incorporate mindfulness, embodiment, and in-depth anatomical knowledge with exercises and self-treatment techniques intended to increase and balance neurological communications within the body.
 We will seek to find both isolation and integration within movement, release restricted areas, and develop movement plans that fit into your life and feel good.
 This isn't personal training nor is it a workout experience.
 This is a method of learning and exploration intended to correct imbalance and make the exercise, movement, and daily activities you participate in easier, more natural, and more fun.

 What to expect

 Once we have a movement question and a goal we will examine the movement from the inside (feeling) and outside (witnessing) and look at the various components that inform the movement.
-We may look at spatial balance, tone, coordination, areas that are overworking/underengaged, emotional/feeling tone associated with the movement and any number of other factors.
-We will use all of this information we have gathered to develop ways of experiencing the movement differently.
-This may include slowing the movement down, originating the movement from different places/tissues, releasing restricted tissues, changing patterns of breath, exploring the movement from a different thought/feeling tone, using neurological patterning exercises to change the relationships between areas of the body, etc. There are endless possibilities of how we may choose to address movement and create change and we will brainstorm and collaborate together to create strategies that work and that you will be able to bring into your everyday life.
+We may look at spatial balance, tone, coordination, areas that are overworking/under-engaged, emotional/feeling tone associated with the movement, and any number of other factors.
+We will use all of the information we have gathered to develop ways of experiencing the movement differently.
+This may include slowing the movement down, originating the movement from different places/tissues, releasing restricted tissues, changing patterns of breath, exploring the movement from a different thought/feeling tone, using neurological patterning exercises to change the relationships between areas of the body, etc. There are endless possibilities of how we may choose to address movement and create change and we will brainstorm and collaborate to create strategies that work and that you will be able to bring into your everyday life.